TLDR

 An RPC endpoint in the context of blockchain is a server interface that allows you to interact with the blockchain network.
 It’s like a gateway through which you send requests (like fetching data) and receive responses.
 So, how do you choose an RPC?

-Chainstack global elastic nodes (GEN) are geo-load-balanced nodes enabling intelligent routing of requests to the nearest server, reducing latency and delivering maximum performance.
+Chainstack global nodes are geo-load-balanced nodes enabling intelligent routing of requests to the nearest server, reducing latency and delivering maximum performance.

 Follow these steps to deploy an Ethereum node:

-To follow this guide, deploy a Standard Ethereum node, which will default to a global elastic node.
+To follow this guide, deploy a global Ethereum node.

 Once you deploy the node, you’ll have access to an RPC endpoint, which will look like this: